Omni Fort Worth Hotel

 Morning

 The next morning, enjoy a seasonal Southern breakfast at Cast Iron Restaurant—without even having to leave the hotel.
-This on-site eatery serves up house favorites like short rib with grits, steak and eggs, and the Cast Iron Benedict with grilled pork belly in addition to Omni’s Art of Breakfast buffet.
+This on-site eatery serves up house favorites like the Best Damn Egg Sandwich, Lemon Ricotta Pancakes, Huevos Rancheros or the Morning Table breakfast buffet.

 Those looking for an old-school breakfast at a small-town, traditional diner should venture a couple of miles away to Ol’ South Pancake House.
 This cheap yet delicious spot offers German pancakes, Swedish crepes, a build-your-own skillet, chicken fried steak, breakfast tacos and much more.